An online conference presenting the latest in Microsoft Visual FoxPro development techniques

 Doug Hennig is a partner with Stonefield Software Inc. He is the author of the award-winning Stonefield Query; the award-winning Stonefield Database Toolkit (SDT) (now open source); the MemberData Editor, Anchor Editor, and CursorAdapter and DataEnvironment builders that come with Microsoft Visual FoxPro; and the My namespace and updated Upsizing Wizard in Sedna.

-Robert has created several 3rd party components for Visual Objects and Vulcan developers and has been part of the Visual Objects and Vulcan.Net development team, and worked there on the compiler, IDE, runtime, and RDD system.
+Robert has created several 3rd party components for Visual Objects and Vulcan developers and has been part of the Visual Objects and Vulcan.Net development team, and worked there on the compiler, IDE, runtime and RDD systems.

 The goal behind the X# project is to create an open source implementation of XBase for the .Net world with supporting runtime and tools.
 Since September 2015 they have created a compiler, which is based on the Roslyn source code, the source code for the C# and VB compilers.
 They have also create a Visual Studio integration for the X# language, a runtime which consists of XBase functions, and a RDD system which allows reading/writing various DBF formats, and some tools.

-Joel Leach is the Vice President of Development at Memorial Business Systems, Inc. where he has been employed since 2000.
+Joel Leach is the Chief Technology Officer at Memorial Business Systems, Inc, where he has been employed since 2000.
 He has been fiddling with computers since he was a kid in the '80s, learning BASIC on an IBM PCjr.
 He got his first real job in 1989 and started programming with dBase III, eventually moving to FoxBase+.
 He now enjoys working with VFP 9 and other technologies.
 He accidentally fell into a management position, but still manages to spend a large portion of his time writing code.
-Joel is the VFPX Project Manager for ParallelFox and FoxTabs.
+Joel is the VFPX Project Manager for DotNet2Fox, ParallelFox, and FoxTabs.

 Joel is an electronics addict.
 When not programming in FoxPro, he loves watching TV with his wife, playing video games with his kids, or noodling away on his guitar.

-Rick Schummer is the president and lead geek at White Light Computing, Inc., headquartered in southeast Michigan, USA, where the team guides the customers' Information Technology investment toward success.
+Rick Schummer is the president and lead geek at White Light Computing, Inc., headquartered in southeast Michigan, USA, where the team guides the customer's Information Technology investment toward success.
 He enjoys working with top-notch developers, thrives on the mode of continuous learning, has a passion for developing software using best practices, strives to surpass customer expectations, and shares his knowledge with others whenever he can.
-He is a co-founder of Forward Thinking Software, the makers of CleverFox Backup, which backs up Visual FoxPro and SQL Server data to the cloud.
-After hours you might find him creating tools that improve developer productivity, or writing posts on his blog.
+After hours you might find him creating tools that improve developer productivity, or having fun learning from YouTubers, reading, bingeing Netflix, or relaxing in his RV.

 Rick is a co-author of VFPX: Open Source Treasure for the VFP Developer, Making Sense of Sedna and SP2, Visual FoxPro Best Practices for the Next Ten Years, What's New In Nine: Visual FoxPro's Latest Hits, Deploying Visual FoxPro Solutions, MegaFox: 1002 Things You Wanted To Know About Extending Visual FoxPro, and 1001 Things You Always Wanted to Know About Visual FoxPro.
-He presents at user groups across North America when time allows and is founding member and Secretary of the Detroit Area Fox User Group (DAFUG).
-Rick is the lead organizer of the Southwest Fox Conference and the Virtual Fox Fest, and has presented at other conferences in North America, Europe, and Australia.
-He is one of the VFPX Administrators and a retired Microsoft Visual FoxPro MVP (2002 to 2011).
+Rick is the lead organizer of the Southwest Fox Conference and Virtual Fox Fest, and is a presenter at other conferences in North America, Europe, and Australia.
+He is an administrator of VFPX, and a Microsoft Visual FoxPro MVP from 2002 to 2011.
 Rick was awarded the FoxPro Lifetime Achievement Award in October 2010.

 You can contact Rick via email at firstname.lastname@example.org or via his company Web site: White Light Computing, Inc..
 Read more of his thoughts on Visual FoxPro and software development, and how he runs his business on his blog: Shedding Some Light.